Licensing Area: Veterinary

 Renewal postcard reminders for Veterinarian (VE), license types will be mailed out May 4, 2018

 To be guaranteed a pocket card by June 30, 2018

 Renewals should be submitted by May 31, 2018

 All Veterinarian (VE) licensees on an “active” status must have completed at least 20 hours of Continuing Education (CE) credits from an approved sponsor prior to renewing their license pursuant to HRS §471-9.

 A licensee who has graduated from an accredited veterinary school within one year of the licensee’s first license renewal shall not be subject to the CE requirement for the first renewal.

 The Board may conduct a random audit of licensees to determine compliance with the CE requirement.
 If selected you will receive a notice from the Board and will have 60 days to submit documentation verifying compliance with the CE requirement.
 Failure to do so will result in disciplinary action being taken against your veterinarian license.
 Licensees shall maintain their own CE records.
 DO NOT SUBMIT CE CERTIFICATES WITH YOUR RENEWAL APPLICATION.

 Pursuant to Section 436B-14.5, HRS , any license held by a member of the armed forces, National Guard, or a reserve component that expires, is forfeited, or deemed delinquent while the member is on active duty and deployed during a state or national crisis shall be restored if certain restoration requirements are met.
 Military Renewal and Restoration Information Sheet.

-Board of Veterinary Examiners
+Hawaii Board of Veterinary Medicine

 Jenee Odani, DVM/Oahu, Chairperson